 While this mindset is still around, especially in parts of the South, it has become increasingly rare thanks to America's perpetually-sluggish economy and the ever-increasing cost of basic necessities (rent, utilities, food, gas/petrol).
 This reality has forced many twentysomething Americans to either find roommates or stay home with the family.

-This is a good example of entertainment lagging behind reality, since living with your parents past high-school/college age does make you an Acceptable Target for comedians, the media, and at least one major US political party.
+This is a good example of entertainment lagging behind reality, since living with your parents past high-school/college age does make you an Acceptable Target for comedians and the media.

 Several of the original American colonies were settled by the losers of seventeenth-century religious and political brawls in Europe.note Virginia was the major exception to this, being originally settled by Anglicans looking to make a bit of money.
 The colonies of course hung on even if a reversal of the fortunes of war meant that they now COULD go home again.